Wildlife (Jungle) Safari in Nepal

 Safaris in the Park

-Bardia National park is best known for sustaining the Royal Bengal tiger, one-horned Rhino, and Asian elephants.
-Tourists often come to hunt a number of attractions such as swamp deer, gharial crocodiles, and well over 400 different bird species.
-Due to the variety of wildlife found in the area it plays host to many photographers and wildlife enthusiasts.
+Bardia National Park is best known for sustaining the Royal Bengal tiger, one-horned Rhino, and Asian elephants.
+Tourists often come because of many attractions.
+The park offers sightings of swamp deer, gharial crocodiles, and well over 400 different bird species.
+Due to the variety of wildlife found in the area, it plays host to many photographers and wildlife enthusiasts.

 Visitors can do several things during their stay.
-Jeep safaris provide unique means of viewing the large expanses of the park while at the same time increasing opportunity to spot wildlife.
+Jeep safaris provide a unique means of viewing the large expanses of the park.
+At the same time, it increases the opportunity to spot wildlife.

-Jungle walks would enable individuals to have a close feel of the forest with a guide who explains some features about the trees and animals.
-For the birds and living aquatic creatures, tourist who are more adventurous can go for canoe rid for the Karnali River.
+Jungle walks would enable individuals to have a close experience of the forest.
+During the safari, a guide explains some features of the trees and animals.
+For the birds and living aquatic creatures, more adventurous tourists can go for a canoe ride on the Karnali River.

-Some of the cultural activities that one is privileged to watch in the evening include the Tharu dance of lodge experience.
-It also brings into the wildlife the cultural aspect to enable the tourists to learn of the other people of the country who live with wildlife.
+Some of the cultural activities include the Tharu dance in the evening.
+It also brings a cultural aspect into the wildlife safari.
+It enables tourists to learn about the other people of the country who live with wildlife.

 Best Time

-It is recommended that you visit Bardiya in the season from March to May and then again between August and November to see wildlife.
+It is recommended that you visit Bardiya from March to May.
+Then again, between August and November.
+You will see wildlife thriving during the Spring and Autumn seasons.
 There is a variety of places to stay in the park, from very basic lodges to high-end resorts; however, the cost is mostly above $30 per night.

 Koshi Tappu Wildlife Reserve

-Koshi Tappu Wildlife Reserve is one of the best wildlife tourism sites in the kingdom of Nepal, with different ecosystems that comply with the country's natural resources.
+Koshi Tappu Wildlife Reserve is one of the best wildlife tourism sites in Nepal.
+It offers an experience in different ecosystems.
+The wildlife reserve complies with the country's natural resources.

-The reserve is most popular for birding, which means over 400 species of birds have been sighted in the area.
-Tourists can undertake bird watching, which gives the visitor a chance to view the marshes, river banks, and streams within the reserve.
-Bird watching is best done around the migratory period of October to March, since most species will flock to the site.
+The reserve is most popular for birding.
+You can watch over 400 species of birds that have been sighted in the area.
+Tourists undertaking bird-watching have a view of the marshes, river banks, and streams within the reserve.
+Bird watching is best done during the migratory period.
+From October to March, most species will flock to the site.

 Safaris in the Park

-Another fascinating thing that tourists can do in Koshi Tappu is go on jeep safaris.
-These guided tours allow guests to discover the jungles and the river edges, where you can meet various birds, deer, gharial (crocodile), and, of course, Wild Water Buffalo.
+Another fascinating activity that tourists do in Koshi Tappu is jeep safaris.
+These guided tours allow guests to discover the jungles and riverbanks.
+Here, you can meet various birds, deer, gharial (crocodile), and, of course, Arna.

 The jeep safari usually lasts a few hours, during which guests get a great opportunity to see animals and admire the magnificent scenery of the reserve.